LuisAltuve/Neural-Network-MNIST/README.md

-# Neural-Network_MNIST
+# Neural-Network-MNIST
 Neural Network made with only the numpy library.
+Pandas and matplotlib.pyplot used for data visualization.